 The Boys’ Bedroom:

-As the camera quickly pans across the room we get a fleeting look inside the boys’ bathroom:
+As the camera quickly pans across the room we get a quick look at some of the built-ins and the boys’ bathroom behind Robbins:

-Kristen Stewart (best known as Bella from the Twilight series, which I covered here) plays Walter and Danny’s older sister Lisa, who sleeps through most of the excitement before being cryogenically frozen by the game.
+Kristen Stewart (best known as Bella from Twilight, which I featured here) plays Walter and Danny’s older sister Lisa, who sleeps through most of the excitement before being cryogenically frozen by the game.
 Here she is, telling the boys that unless the house is on fire, they should leave her alone:

 It was important to the filmmakers to create a house that looked real, and not like a set.
 Jon Favreau says, “I came up through independent film, where you’re usually shooting on location.
 I hate when it looks like you shot on a set instead of on location.”